DallasMorningNews/awesome-news-hacks/README.md

 > Come be part of the news nerd sharing economy.

-#### The goal
+#### An awesome list with a sense of purpose!

-Many of us work in small teams and all of us rely on shared code to make us faster and better at what we do.
+Many of us work in small teams or alone in our newsrooms.
+All of us rely on shared code to make us faster and better at what we do.

-So far the mechanism for sharing code has revolved around larger projects usually at a later stage in development.
-A large number of the most successful open source projects are those published by developers at larger newsrooms.
-We want to diversify the scale and community of open source sharing in journalism.

-We think we can blah blah blah by blah blah blahing all over the blah blah blah.
+We want to help diversify the scale and community of open source sharing in journalism.
+Everyone can contribute their bit.
+Whether it's a few lines of bash to ease a data import to a new framework, we think sharing code, especially nearly-great and small code, adds to the overall health of journalism and, by extension, of democracy.

+Seriously, we said that once.

+#### How you can participate

+Send a pull request to this repo with your awesome news hack as per our [contributor guide](contributing.md).

 #### Curators/NICAR session emcees